yotambraun/Lazy-HR/README.md

 data_science_word_occurrences = analyzer.count_data_science_words_occurrences(processed_words)```

-ou can then use the extracted text, words, and counts in your own analysis.
+## or can then use the extracted text, words, and counts in your own analysis.